Elvis Costello

-Declan Patrick MacManus (born 25 August 1954), known professionally as Elvis Costello, is an English singer, songwriter, record producer, author and television host.
+Declan Patrick MacManus (born 25 August 1954), known professionally as Elvis Costello, is an English singer, songwriter, record producer, author, and television host.
 According to Rolling Stone, Costello "reinvigorated the literate, lyrical traditions of Bob Dylan and Van Morrison with the raw energy and sass that were principal ethics of punk", noting the "construction of his songs, which set densely layered wordplay in an ever-expanding repertoire of styles".
-He has won two Grammy Awards, two Ivor Novello Awards, four Edison Awards, an MTV Video Music Award, a BAFTA award, an ASCAP Founders award, and a Gemini award.
-In 2003, he was inducted into the Rock and Roll Hall of Fame.
-In 2016, he was inducted into the Songwriters Hall of Fame.
+He is the recipient of numerous accolades, including two Grammy Awards and two Ivor Novello Awards, and was inducted into the Rock and Roll Hall of Fame in 2003 and into the Songwriters Hall of Fame in 2016.

 Born into a musical family, Costello was raised with knowledge and appreciation of a wide range of musical styles and an insider's view of the music business.
-His opportunity to begin a professional career as a musician coincided with the rise of punk rock in England.
+His professional career as a musician coincided with the rise of punk rock in England.
 The primitivism brought into fashion by punk led Costello to disguise his musical knowledge at the beginning of his career, but his stylistic range has come to encompass R&B, country, jazz, baroque pop, Tin Pan Alley and classical music.
-His first album, My Aim Is True (1977), produced no hit singles but contains some of his best-known songs, including the ballad "Alison".
-Costello's next two albums, This Year's Model (1978) and Armed Forces (1979), recorded with his backing band the Attractions, helped define the new wave genre.
-From late 1977 until early 1980, each of the eight singles he released reached the UK Top 30.
-His biggest hit single, "Oliver's Army" (1979), sold more than 500,000 copies in Britain.
-He has had more modest commercial success in the US, but has earned much critical praise.
-From 1977 until the early 2000s, Costello's albums regularly ranked high on the Village Voice Pazz & Jop critics' poll, with This Year's Model and Imperial Bedroom (1982) voted the best album of their respective years.
+His debut album, My Aim Is True (1977), produced no hit singles but contains some of his best-known songs, including the ballad "Alison".
+Costello's next two albums, This Year's Model (1978) and Armed Forces (1979), helped define the new wave genre.
+From late 1977 until early 1980, all of his singles reached the UK Top 30, including his biggest hit "Oliver's Army" (1979).
+He has had more modest commercial success in the US but has earned much critical praise.
+From 1977 until the early 2000s, Costello's albums regularly ranked high on The Village Voices Pazz & Jop critics' poll, with This Year's Model and Imperial Bedroom (1982) voted the best album of their respective years.
 (Note: Costello's albums have appeared at these ranks on the Village Voice Pazz & Jop critics' poll: My Aim Is True (1977), number 2; This Year's Model (1978), number 1; Armed Forces (1979), number 5; Get Happy!!
 (1980), number 7; Trust (1981), number 3; Imperial Bedroom (1982), number 1; Punch the Clock (1983), number 11; King of America (1986), number 2; Blood and Chocolate (1986), number 9; Spike (1989), number 7; Brutal Youth (1994), number 31; Painted From Memory (1998), number 18; When I Was Cruel (2002), number 13; The River in Reverse (2006), number 32.)
-His biggest US hit single, "Veronica" (1989), reached number 19 on the Billboard Hot 100.
+His biggest US hit single, "Veronica" (1989), reached No. 19 on the Billboard Hot 100.